A slice of Parmigiano cheese

 Before you start!

 Do you remember what the subjunctive is?
-It’s a verbal mood that is mainly used to express emotions, doubts, desires, and opinions!
+It’s a verbal that is mainly used to express emotions, doubts, desires, and opinions!
 Check out our post if you want a brief reminder on when and why we use the subjunctive in Italian, otherwise, read on!

 How to form the present subjunctive of regular verbs in Italian?